Is now the best time buy gold and silver?

 ‘Gold American Eagle and Canadian Maple Leaf coins are also produced in sizes less than one full ounce.
 These are called “fractionals.”
 They come in sizes of 1/2-ounce, 1/4-ounce, and 1/10th of an ounce.
 Their appearance is exactly the same as the full 1-ounce size.

 ‘Many people like fractionals since their value is significantly less than the 1-ounce coin and could be useful in barter transactions.
 Fractional gold coins also allow for greater flexibility in managing your portfolio, because you do not have to sell full ounces at a time.’

-Owning silver bullion is safer than gold.
+Owning silver bullion, on the other hand, is safer than gold.
 This is because silver has been used for industrial purposes for years.
 Gold is far too expensive to use in the industrial process.
-And at the same time, owning gold is an emotional symbol of traditional value.

 For this reason, whether you own silver bars or coins is irrelevant.
 I see little risk of confiscation by government in the future.
 You didn’t see government confiscating silver in the early 1930s.

 Owning the shiny physical stuff — how and where to buy gold and silver…